nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given tag name already exists for that person.
+The given tag name already exists for that contact.

   Use case ends.